syrup4u/cse-6521/simulator/README.md

 ## What are included

-1. State Machine.
+1. State Machine and State Machine Manager.
-2. Initial State Generator.
+2. All kinds of generator.

+## Note

+All indices start from 0, for example, `round_idx`.

+But all human readable variables start from 1, for example `round`.